Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Typically displays a heat map and dead spots if they exist ~ Wi-Fi Analyzers
-		- Provide a graph showing channel overlaps but not a diagram of wireless access points
+		- Provide a graph showing channel overlaps but not a diagram of wireless access points ~ Air gapping
+		- Network of devices that are separated from the internet and LANs.
+No physical or wireless connection to other networks
+		- An air-gapped network is a network that is physically isolated from other networks and the internet.
+This provides a high level of security, but also limits the functionality and connectivity of the network.
+~ Race condition
+		-
 # Acronyms

+~ DKIM
+		- implementing DKIM (DomainKeys Identified Mail), allows companies to sign emails originating from their domain cryptographically.
+		- This allows receivers to verify that an email claiming to be from the domain genuinely is.
+~ SPF
+		- SPF (Sender Policy Framework) is valuable in identifying which servers are authorized to send emails on behalf of a domain, it doesn't cryptographically sign the emails for this assurance.
+~ DMARC
+		- DMARC (Domain-based Message Authentication, Reporting, and Conformance) uses the results of DKIM and SPF checks, but on its own, it doesn't cryptographically sign emails.
 ~ DRP
 ~ ISA
-~ Air gapping - Network of devices that are separated from the internet and LANs.
-No physical or wireless connection to other networks
+~ SDN
+		- Software-defined networking (SDN) is a paradigm that decouples the control plane from the data plane in a network, allowing for centralized and dynamic management of network resources and policies.
+		- This provides greater flexibility, efficiency, and automation of the network.
 ~ IPsec
 		- Method of encrypting data in transit
 		- Supports both Tunnel mode and Transport mode